Bthomaas/Gestor-de-tareas/README.md

-## 📑 Descripción
+## 📑 Description.

-Aplicación web de gestión de tareas desarrollada en **HTML5**, **TailwindCSS** y **JavaScript**.
+Task management web application developed in **HTML5**, **TailwindCSS** and **JavaScript**.
-Permite agregar, completar, eliminar y restaurar tareas de forma intuitiva y ordenada, con una interfaz moderna y animaciones suaves.
+Allows adding, completing, deleting and restoring tasks in an intuitive and orderly way, with a modern interface and smooth animations.

-Ideal para practicar conceptos de almacenamiento en **LocalStorage**, manipulación del DOM y diseño responsivo.
+Ideal for practicing storage concepts in **LocalStorage**, DOM manipulation and responsive design.

 ---

-## 🚀 Tecnologías utilizadas
+## 🚀 Technologies used.

 - HTML5
 - TailwindCSS
-- JavaScript (puro)
+- JavaScript (pure)

 ---

-## ✨ Características principales
+## ✨ Main features.

-- ➕ Añadir nuevas tareas.
+- ➕ Add new tasks.
-- ✅ Marcar tareas como completadas.
+- ✅ Mark tasks as completed.
-- 🗑️ Eliminar tareas con opción de restaurarlas.
+- 🗑️ Delete tasks with option to restore them.
-- ⚠️ Confirmación previa antes de eliminar todas las tareas.
+- ⚠️ Pre-confirmation before deleting all tasks.
-- 🔔 Toasts de notificaciones elegantes.
+- 🔔 Elegant notification toasts.
-- 🎨 Animaciones y transiciones suaves.
+- 🎨 Smooth animations and transitions.
-- 📂 Almacenamiento local de las tareas (persistencia).
+- 📂 Local storage of tasks (persistence).

 ---